MEET THE TEACHERS AND STAFF

 After leaving Disney to be a full-time mom to two boys, she rediscovered her passion for teaching.
 Today she is active in the homeschool community and has taught over 20 classes to homeschoolers in a variety of venues, organized and coordinated science fairs, geography expeditions, history events, and field trips.
 Dorothea loves creating an excitement for learning new things and teaching children of all ages.
 Her favorite subjects are those others consider “geek subjects”: Literature, American History, Geography, Life Skills and, of course, Public Speaking.
 She considers it a blessing to be able to share her knowledge and passion for homeschooling with others and is excited about this opportunity at The Living School.

-Andrea Hochkeppel, Theatre and Music Instructor
+Andrea Hochkeppel, Theatre Intensive Instructor, Theatre Instructor, and Chorus Instructor

 Andrea Hochkeppel is a Louisiana-born performer and teacher here in the Orlando area.
 Andrea’s credits include performing as a lead singer for Royal Caribbean Cruise Lines, starring as Junie B. Jones in Junie B. Jones the Musical, and swimming the seas with Finding Nemo the Musical at Walt Disney World.
 She was recently seen as a featured dancer on HBO’s Boardwalk Empire.